A Funeral Director is there to help guide families through the often emotional process of organising a funeral for a loved one.

 Making the necessary arrangements for a burial or cremation using a Single Funeral Permit does require a substantial amount of work in typically a five to seven day period.
 This includes administrative paperwork; obtaining appropriate public liability insurance; making arrangements for appropriate storage of the deceased; and arranging coffins and vehicles.
 Over time, the MCB has observed that making such arrangements can be quite stressful for families as they are also grieving the death of a loved one.
 As a result, the MCB does recommend that families use a licenced Funeral Director, as these companies are highly experienced in making all of the necessary arrangements.

 However, should families wish to use a Single Funeral Permit, the MCB will be happy to assist with these arrangements.

 You can download the information for Single Funeral Permits here:

 If you have a complaint about your Funeral Director, we encourage you to try to resolve it directly with the Funeral Director themselves.
 Ideally, this will allow both parties to come to a satisfactory resolution.

-If you have tried unsuccessfully to resolve your concern directly, you may try the following:
+If you have tried unsuccessfully to resolve your concern directly, make contact with the Metropolitan Cemeteries Board.